gzozulin/blasterV2/README.md

 I am not bounded by any contracts or restrictions  - it is just **an art form for me**.
 I can start wherever I want, and I can finish as I am pleased.
 Since I do not wish to receive any cash from it, I'm also not bound to particular design considerations.
 I don't have to create one more free-to-play money extracting clone.
 I'm even **more interested in the simulation** aspect of the game than graphics - similar to Dwarf Fortress.

 ## Runnables
 Each project contains a set of runnables.
 To try them out, you need to clone the repo and run an appropriate [Gradle](https://docs.gradle.org/current/userguide/application_plugin.html) command.
 In 99% of the cases, you can control the camera with **WASD** and **mouse look**.
+Don't forget to install [you know what](https://www.oracle.com/ca-en/java/technologies/javase/javase-jdk8-downloads.html) to assemble and run the code.

 ### Soccer
 ```./gradlew -PmainClass=com.gzozulin.sim.simulation.SoccerKt :simulator:run```